-2.1.6.3 Continued airworthiness information for modifications and repairs is available and integrated into the appropriate maintenance programme.
+2.1.6.3 Continued airworthiness information for modifications and repairs is available and integrated into the appropriate maintenance program.

 2.1.7 In order for CAAT to determine the approval route, all modifications must be classified as major or minor prior to submission for approval.
-Assessment of modification classification shall be referred to the guidelines in EASA GM 21A.91
+Assessment of modification classification shall be referred to the guidelines in Appendix 1 of this requirement